YoinkBird/cyclesafe/report/report.md

 * ABT
 * Data Quality Report
   * mph incomplete, encoded either as -1 or 0
+  * "average daily traffic amount" and "average daily traffic year" only present for major roads

 <!-- 3 Data Exploration -->
 <!-- 3.1 The Data Quality Report -->